 The irregular rhythm of atrial fibrillation can sometimes cause blood flow to slow down and pool inside the heart, leading to the formation of blood clots.
 Blood clots that form inside the heart can travel to the brain, causing a stroke.
 Therefore, atrial fibrillation increases the risk of developing a stroke and accounts for over 20% of strokes in patients older than 80.

 Some people, such as athletes, may have a normally slow heart rate.
 In older adults, it is common for the heart rate to slow during sleep.
 Some medications can cause bradycardia, such as beta-blockers, calcium-channel blockers, and medications used to treat dementia.
 Bradycardia can also be due to problems with your heart’s electrical signals.

 In older adults, bradycardia usually does not cause any symptoms.
 In some people, it may cause symptoms such as fatigue, weakness, lightheadedness, dizziness, shortness of breath, fainting spells, or falls related to a decrease in the circulating amount of blood sometimes associated with low blood pressure (known as hypotension).

 Ventricular arrhythmias, which come from the lower chambers of the heart (ventricles), are less common but more serious.
 These arrhythmias most often occur in people with heart disease, such as heart attack, heart failure, or coronary artery disease (blocked arteries in the heart).

-Occasional premature or “early” beats from the ventricles are common even in healthy people.
+Occasional premature, or “early,” beats from the ventricles are common even in healthy people.
 If these early ventricular beats become frequent or continuous, they can become life-threatening.
-Early warning signs may include chest pain, rapid heartbeat, dizziness, or nausea.
+Early warning signs may include chest pain, rapid heartbeat (palpitations), dizziness, or nausea.
 Because these arrhythmias do not allow the heart to pump effectively, blood stops circulating, and the person becomes unconscious.
-This is “cardiac arrest.”
+This is called “cardiac arrest.”